 - How do I create a site?

-- How do I change the navigation settings in a site?
+- How do I change the navigation settings on a site?

 - What site templates are available?